 Giving an accurate percent of people who struggle with losing weight is nearly impossible.
 According to some sources, 80-90% of dieters will eventually regain all the weight they’ve lost.
 Other, older data for the US suggests that, generally, only one in six Americans who got down to a healthy weight will manage to maintain it.

-Weight Loss Statistics in America
+Weight Loss Statistics in the United States

 Losing weight is not easy.
 The US is home to the largest number of overweight people, and this is something that needs to change fast, as it has a devastating effect on the nation’s health.
 Here are some numbers to show the seriousness of the situation.